 Authorities said Friday that it was too early to tell what went wrong.
 They said that they were interviewing witnesses and looking for video, and that the ride, known as the Vortex, had passed all its inspections.

 The ride was closed, but the state fair went on, and the state agriculture commissioner said he was so confident in the safety of the other rides that he would allow his own grandchildren to get on.

 The Vortex spins and twirls riders and flips them upside-down.
 Caleb Norris told WNCN, the NBC affiliate in Raleigh, that he had just stepped off it Thursday night when he heard a crashing sound.

 He said that he turned around and saw two people face-down.
 The ride operator fell to his knees crying, he said.

-Emergency crews at the scene after an accident at the North Carolina State Fair in Raleigh on Thursday night.
+Emergency crews at the scene Thursday night after an accident at the North Carolina State Fair in Raleigh.

 “It just sounded like a bunch of stuff hitting metal,” another witnesses, Richard Gephart, told WNCN.
 “And that was it.
 There was no screaming.”

 Tom Chambers, an inspector with the state Labor Department, said that the ride had been briefly shut down on Monday night because of a malfunctioning switch, part of the mechanism that locks riders into their seats.

 But Chambers said the switch was repaired, inspectors checked it out, and the ride went back into operation.

 Two of the five injured were released from the hospital early Friday.